artmg/lubuild/help/configure/disks.md

 ### Partitioning Recommendations

 * use fdisk interactively
+    * unless you need larger GPT tables and sizes
     * recent versions handle geometry well
     * you are generally offered logically recommended boundaries
     * you can use +XXG to create partitions in nice round GiB sizes